johnhorel/ATMOS-5020/best-practices.md

   - **In my experiences this is one of the simplest rules to follow, and has saved me hundreds of hours of debugging and expedited every code review I've been a part of.**

-8. The use of the preprocessor must be limited to the inclusion of header files and simple macro definitions.
-Token pasting (**code pasting**), variable argument lists (ellipses), and recursive macro calls are not allowed.
-All macros must expand into complete syntactic units.
-The use of conditional compilation directives is often also dubious, but cannot always be avoided.
-This means that there should rarely be justification for more than one or two conditional compilation directives even in large software development efforts, beyond the standard boilerplate that avoids multiple inclusion of the same header file.
-Each such use should be flagged by a tool-based checker and justified in the code.

-  - _While preprocessors are often used (and valuable) in the build process for many languages and they can easily obfuscate code and "destroy code clarity and befuddle many text based checkers"._

-9. The use of pointers should be restricted.
-Specifically, no more than one level of dereferencing is allowed.
-Function pointers are not permitted.

-  - _Pointer are powerful and yet can cause all sort of problems if not used correctly.
-In this context they are referring to C/C++ and Fortran, but it is important to note that Java, Python, IDL and even JavaScript use pointers behind the scenes.
-In many interpretive languages when you copy a object in effort to save memory and improve performance the compiler creates a pointer to the original object._

-10. All code must be compiled, from the first day of development, with all compiler warnings enabled at the compiler's most pedantic setting.
-All code must compile with these setting without any warnings.

-  - _When writing software, don't hide warnings, delay fixes etc. Always resolve runtime errors, exceptions and any other issue as you write the code_

-Some parting words from NASA:

->> The rules act like the seat-belt in your car: initially they are perhaps a little uncomfortable, but after a while their use becomes second-nature and not using them becomes unimaginable.
+>> The rules act like the seat-belt in your car: initially they are perhaps a little uncomfortable, but after a while their use becomes second-nature and not using them becomes unimaginable. -- Holzmann

 ## Version control